ideal-lab5/idn-sdk/kitchensink/benchmarking/README.md

 ## Execute Benchmarks

 Benchmarks can either be executed by directly invoking the `frame-omni-bencher` command or via the [run script](./run.sh).
-See Parity's benchmarking guide for the latest installation instructions.
+See [Polkadot's benchmarking guide](https://docs.polkadot.com/develop/parachains/testing/benchmarking/) for the latest installation instructions.

 ### Run script